jalarcon95/Regex-Tutorial-GIst/README.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

 The above regex is a sequence of characters that define a search pattern.
 A regex can be used to validate input or find/replace characters within a string.
 This particular regex can be used to validate that emails are following the correct format.
+In this tutorial, the match email regex will be referred to as 'the example'.

 ## Table of Contents